Skip to content

 Advanced Treatment Options (Provided by Medical Specialists)

-If conservative chiropractic care doesn’t provide adequate relief, your medical doctor or spine specialist may consider additional options such as:
+If conservative chiropractic care doesn’t provide adequate relief, your medical doctor or spine specialist may consider:

-• Cervical epidural steroid injections: Performed by pain management specialists or physiatrists, these injections can provide temporary relief for some patients with persistent symptoms
+• Cervical epidural steroid injections: Performed by pain management specialists, these can provide temporary relief for some patients with persistent symptoms

 • Surgical decompression: Performed by orthopedic surgeons or neurosurgeons for cases with progressive weakness, severe unrelenting symptoms, or failure of comprehensive conservative care